 Synopsis: Gym teacher Freddy Shoop (Mark Harmon) gets stuck teaching remedial English in summer school.
 He takes the students to the library on the second day of summer school to work on book reports.

 Related post: ‘Summer school’ in the library

 Details: Dir.
 Andrew Fleming.
 Perf.
 Lara Flynn Boyle, Stephen Baldwin, Josh Charles.
 TriStar, 1994.

-Synopsis: Three white college roommates (Lara Flynn Boyle, Stephen Baldwin & Josh Charles) explore their sexuality in this dramedy.
-In one brief scene, Boyle writhes around on a library table while Charles reads aloud a book—and an older white woman, presumably a librarian, exclaims, “Oh my!”
+Synopsis: Three college roommates (Lara Flynn Boyle, Stephen Baldwin & Josh Charles) explore their sexuality in this dramedy.
+In one brief scene, Boyle writhes around on a library table while Charles reads aloud a book—and an older librarian, exclaims, “Oh my!”
 (It is not clear whether her expression is one of disapproval or of secret excitement.)